McPherson County, Nebraska: Politics

 McPherson County voters have been strongly Republican since the beginning.
-In only two national elections since 1900 has the county selected the Democratic Party candidate (as of 2020).
+In only two national elections since 1900 has the county selected the Democratic Party candidate (as of 2024).
 In 2016, Democrat Hillary Clinton had the worst showing for a major party Presidential candidate in the county's history, tallying just 14 votes for only 4.9%.
-She had accumulated less votes than any third-party or write-in votes, making it the only county in Nebraska for this to happen.
+She had accumulated fewer votes than any third-party or write-in votes, making it the only county in Nebraska for this to happen.
+In 2024, Democrat Kamala Harris performed even worse than Clinton, receiving only 12 votes or 4.2%.